Images show Chinese airstrip on man-made Spratly island nearly finished

 China said on Tuesday some of its land reclamation in the Spratlys, where it's building seven islands on top of coral reefs, had been completed, although it gave few details.

-The latest photographs were taken by satellite imagery firm DigitalGlobe and published by the Asia Maritime Transparency Initiative (AMTI) at the Centre for Strategic and International Studies in Washington. (amti.csis.org/)
+The latest photographs were taken by satellite imagery firm DigitalGlobe and published by the Asia Maritime Transparency Initiative (AMTI) at the Center for Strategic and International Studies in Washington. (amti.csis.org/)

 AMTI said the airstrip was being paved and marked, while an apron and taxiway had been added adjacent to the runway.